 - Deliver your completed items in a bag or box on the following days and times ONLY: Wednesday-Friday from 8:00am-4:00pm, Saturday-Sunday from 8:00-10:30am.

 - Include a sheet of paper in your bag/box of items that clearly notes your name, your email address and phone number, and the number and type of items you are delivering.

 - DO NOT place the items in our donation bins outside of the shelter.

-- Deliver your items directly to our Guest Services Representative, Janet Viera.
-If Janet is unavailable, please ask for another Guest Services Representative, and ensure you get the name of that person.
+- Deliver your items directly to our Guest Services Representative, Ann Macgregor.
+If Ann is unavailable, please ask for another Guest Services Representative, and ensure you get the name of that person.
 If our front door is locked when you arrive, please call our main number 239-643-1555, press “0” and tell the receptionist you are outside to complete a student donation delivery.